 Great Ball Court

-The stone walls are leaning inwards and produce echoes so that the audience could hear the ball bouncing during the ball games.
+The stone walls lean inwards and produce echoes so that the audience can hear the ball bouncing during the ball games.

 Temple of the Warriors

 The temple is a three-tier pyramid-like structure with a platform at the top.

 That is the altar, and the temple is surrounded by stone pillars, with statues of Atlas that are a sacred place off limits to the pheasants.

 Look closely, you can see the stone statue of Chacmool lying at the center of the temple, which shares a resemblance with the Toltec culture.
 However, this is where the Mayans offer the sacrifice of human hearts.